dolthub/docs/content/reference/cli.md

 limits to the first N diffs.

 `-c`, `--cached`:
-Show only the unstaged data changes.
+Show only the staged data changes.

 `-sk`, `--skinny`:
 Shows only primary key columns and any columns with data changes.